hacks-guide/Guide_Wii/docs/hu_HU/bricks.md

 # Diagnózis

 This is a section intended to help you diagnose a potential brick, in order by least to most brick severity.
-Ha úgy brickelődött a Wii-d, hogy az alábbi esetek egyike sem alkalmazható rá, akkor kérj segítséget (angol nyelven) a Nintendo Homebrew Discord-szerveren.
+If you seem to have a brick that isn't covered in this section or in the guide, please join the WiiLink Discord server for support.

 - Wii starts, and progresses to the Wii Menu.
 Minden program rendeltetésszerűen működik, a Wii Settings-ben nincsenek hibák, minden látszólag rendben van.
 No brick.
 - A Wii elindul, és a Wii menübe lép.